How to Administer CBD for Pets: CBD Bioavailability

 Try to apply the CBD salve as close to the surface of the skin as possible.
 It’s crucial that when you’re applying a topical, it gets to the skin’s surface, where it will be absorbed and put to work.
 Your pet’s hair follicles have the ability to wick the CBD downward, but it’s good to get as close as possible to the source of the problem.
 If you’re looking to get at a place with a lot of fur on it, part their fur and apply it to the base of the hair follicles and get as much on the actual skin as possible.
 Don’t worry about the salve getting in their coat.
 Think of it as a moisturizing hair mask with excellent medicinal benefits!

 Always choose a topical CBD that is non-toxic if ingested.
-All of CBD Dog Health’s CBD salves are made entirely from natural, human-grade ingredients that, if ingested, will only benefit your pet more.
+All of CBD Dog Health’s CBD salves and balm sticks are made entirely from natural, human-grade ingredients that, if ingested, will only benefit your pet more.
 Our formulas and the essential oils we use are designed for the skin’s surface but are completely safe if your pet licks it off.
 Just make sure you let it soak in for at least 5-10 minutes before they make a treat out of their skin remedy!

 CBD Treats for Pets